 531 Penn Ave.
-Pittsburgh, PA 15222 (412) 392-4950 TTY (412) 392-5921 dli.pa.gov/ovr
+Pittsburgh, PA 15222 (412) 392-4950 dli.pa.gov/Individuals/Disability-Services/ovr/Pages/ default.aspx

 Part of the Pennsylvania Office of Vocational Rehabilitation (OVR), their purpose is to expand and strengthen employment outcomes, independence and specialized services for Pennsylvanians with disabilities.
 An Individualized Plan for Employment (IPE) is developed, outlining a vocational objective, services, providers and responsibilities.